adam-staros95/dbt-access-management/README.md

 `dbt-am configure` supports following options:

 - `--configure-access-management` - set to `False` to disable privilege configuration (e.g., for data masking only).
-- `--configure-data-masking` - set to `False` to disable data masking configuration (e.g., for privileges only).
+- `--configure-data-masking` - set to `False` to disable data masking configuration (e.g., for permissions only).
 - `--access-management-config-file-path` - specify a custom location for the `access_management.yml` file.
-Can be used to configure database privileges in multiple files depending on environment.
+Can be used to configure database permissions in multiple files depending on environment.
 - `--data-masking-config-file-path` - specify a custom location for the `data_masking.yml` file.
 Can be used to configure data masking differently depending on environment.
 - `--database-name` - by default information about database name will be read from `manifest.json` file after project compilation.
 However,